Skopeto/Skopeto-API/docs/api.md

 **Notes:**
 - Returns all servers with their most recent health status from the database
-- `server_health` can be `null` if no health check has been performed yet also this is not current, its health returned from last scheduler deployment
+- `server_health` can be `null` if no health check has been performed yet
 - `containers` array will be empty if no containers exist on the server
-- This endpoint does NOT trigger new health checks - it returns stored data
+- This endpoint does NOT trigger new health checks - it returns stored data from the database
 - **Important:** May include containers that have been deleted but not yet removed from the database
 - Containers are identified by `name` (not `container_id`) to handle container restarts correctly
 - When a container is stopped and restarted, Docker assigns a new container_id but keeps the same name
-- Use `GET /servers/monitoring/collect-all` to trigger fresh metrics collection and update the database
+- Use `POST /servers/monitoring/collect-all` to trigger fresh metrics collection and update the database

 ---